eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/Software Development View/page_data-provider_software-development-view.md

 }
 ```

-> Please note that if a just-in-sequence part is also a serialized part SerialPart should be used instead.
+> Please note that if a just-in-sequence part is also a serialized part, SerialPart should be used instead.

-#### Submodel TractionBatteryCode
+#### 5. TractionBatteryCode

+The aspect provides the information of the Traction battery code of a battery cell, a battery module or a battery pack according to the chinese standard GB/T 34014-2017.
+Furthermore, it provides the traction battery codes for the assembled sub parts of the component, e.g.  Traction battery code of a battery module plus all the traction battery codes of the assembled battery cells of this battery module.

 Github Link to semantic data model: [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.traction_battery_code/1.0.0](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.traction_battery_code/1.0.0)

-##### Submodel "TractionBatteryCode" for a Battery Cell
+##### Example: Submodel `TractionBatteryCode` for a Battery Cell

 ```json
 {